Banyalbufar - first impressions

 Being here, it is worth making an appropriate purchase to remember what the day brought in the comfort of the hotel in the evening, savoring an exceptional wine.
 In the internet on the pages of Spanish wineries you can find individual offers from short production series at a price of 16 - 20 euro per bottle.

 There would be no vines and there would be no wine if it were not for the stone terraces built by the Moors.
 It was in the XNUMXth century that the Moors founded the village, built the first stone houses and cultivated terraces that we can admire to this day.

 It would not be surprising, however, if not for the fact that the stone terraces and walls form a kind of aqueducts, ensuring proper water distribution and irrigation of all fields.
 They were built without the use of mortar.
 Simply by thinning the stone on the stone properly.
 For a thousand years (!!!) they have been working perfectly well until today, delivering water flowing from the mountains to over 2000 terraces.
 They do not need pumps, pipes, power supplies, aggregates, descaling ...
 Beautiful!
 The jaw drops.

 The terraces from the XNUMXth century are therefore included in the UNESCO World Heritage List.

-From Banyalbufar you can go on an interesting hiking trip to the fishing port It is Port des Canonge.
-A very spectacular and well-marked hiking trail leads to it.
+From Banyalbufar you can take an interesting walking tour to the fishing port It is Port des Canonge.
+A very spectacular and well-marked tourist trail leads to it.

 There are also other routes from the village.
 Trail maps with detailed descriptions (in Spanish, but what the Googole translator is for) and extensive photo documentation can be found here - [click]